Advertiser Disclosure

 Fly British Airways first class with a companion without paying more miles using the Travel Together Ticket earned via spending on its co-branded credit card.
 Image Credit: Alex Miller

-Fuel surcharges will be significant if you want to fly British Airways in first class, but using your miles is still a great way to book a ticket that would otherwise cost $5,000 or more one-way.
+Fuel surcharges are significant if you want to fly British Airways in first class, but using your miles is still a great way to book a ticket that would otherwise cost $5,000 or more one-way.

 This is especially true if you can pair your redemption with a Travel Together Ticket, which is earned by spending on a British Airways co-branded credit card.

-A one-way award ticket from London (LHR) to Chicago (ORD) will cost between 68,000 and 80,000 Avios (depending on whether you travel on peak or off-peak dates).
-You can expect the fuel surcharges and taxes to be around $650 to $900 in each direction.
+A one-way award ticket from London (LHR) to Chicago (ORD) costs between 68,000 and 80,000 Avios (depending on whether you travel on peak or off-peak dates).
+You can expect the fuel surcharges and taxes to be around $700 to $1,000 in each direction.

 Now, about that companion ticket.
-You’ll first need to get the British Airways Visa card and spend $30,000 in a year to earn the Travel Together Ticket, which is good for 2 years.
+You first need to get the British Airways Visa card and spend $30,000 in a year to earn the Travel Together Ticket, which is good for 2 years.

 Need help booking?
 Read our in-depth guide on booking British Airways first class or business class using points.